Healthcare Effectiveness Data and Information Set (HEDIS®)

 - Prenatal and Postpartum Care

-- Diabetes Testing (A1C Screening and Dilated Eye Exam)
+- Diabetes Care (A1C Screening, A1C Control, and Dilated Eye Exam)

 - Controlling High Blood Pressure

 Over the next year, our members will be hearing from us on these issues.
-All members should see their doctor annually.
+All members should see their doctor every year.
 In the first years of life, babies need to see their doctor much more frequently.
-You will receive mailings and phone calls reminding you to schedule your necessary appointments.
+You will receive mailings and phone calls reminding you to schedule your needed appointments.

 Women need to make sure they get their pap tests and mammograms as needed for their age.
 Check with your doctor to see when you need testing.

-Our members with diabetes will continue to receive helpful diet tips and reminders about the tests they need to receive to make sure their blood sugar levels are in control.
+Our members with diabetes will continue to get helpful diet tips and reminders about the tests they need to receive to make sure their blood sugar levels are in control.

-Our members with asthma will continue to receive tips and reminders about how to handle their symptoms and the need to take medicines as their doctor orders.
+Our members with asthma and other conditions will continue to get tips and reminders about how to handle their symptoms and the need to take medicines as their doctor orders.
+We have a mail-order pharmacy and you can get many medications delivered to you.
+Many medications can also be filled 90 days at a time.

 If you ever need help scheduling an appointment, our Outreach Department is here to help you.
 Please call us Monday through Friday 8:30 a.m. - 5:00 p.m. at 800-905-1722.